raj114/kong_rate-limiting_advanced/README.md

 	  Custom Rate limiting plugin at the time of enabling the plugin for Client consumer.

-			* let assume one example let say we create three consumers
+			* Let's create three consumers to illustrate an example

 					Tenant (tag) - 3205c031-c37e-4a64-9163-5e2ab78b482f (consumer_id) - 5 (rate-limit in hour)